-When iSchool Professor Steve Sawyer was named Editor in Chief of the Journal of the Association for Information Science and Technology (JASIST) last month, he developed three specific goals to achieve during his five year term.
+When iSchool Professor Steve Sawyer was named Editor in Chief of the Journal of the Association for Information Science and Technology (JASIST), he developed three specific goals to achieve during his five year term.

 First, he wants to reach out to new contributors to grow the wealth of information that the journal holds.
 Since scientific journals rely heavily on the peer review process of academics voluntarily reviewing papers for one another, Sawyer wants to get more scholars involved so that they can improve their own work and help others improve theirs as well.